kejadlen/git-together/README.md

 ```

 ## Configuration

-`git-together-ssh` is a bolt-on modification to `git-together`, adding functionality to select and use an SSH cert based on the user currently active.
-All config is compatible with `git-together`, except for the aliasing in `~/.zshrc`.

 Here's one way to configure `git-together-ssh`, but since it uses `git config` to
 store information, there are many other ways to do it.
 This particular example